openstack/operations-guide/doc/ops-guide/source/ch_arch_compute_nodes.rst

    It is also possible to run multiple hypervisors in a single deployment using host aggregates or cells.
-However, an individual compute node can run only a single hypervisor at a time.hypervisors running multiple
+However, an individual compute node can run only a single hypervisor at a time.

 Instance Storage Solutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~